 The ombudsperson program is designed to provide an independent, impartial, confidential and informal resource and the process is an alternative to university’s formal complaint and grievance procedure for staff, as well as the administrative and Faculty Senate process for faculty.
 An ombudsperson does not serve as an advocate for the faculty or staff member or the university, but as a supporter of fair practices.
 For more information, visit the Ombudspersons website.

 The goal of progressive discipline is to identify problem behavior and take corrective action.

 When necessary, Employee Relations assists departments in implementing disciplinary actions up to and including termination of employment.
 Employee Relations assists departments with:

 - assessing the specific incident or behavior in question;

 - determining what, if any, disciplinary action is appropriate; and

 - documenting the action taken.

-A complaint is defined as an employee’s expression of alleged unfair or inequitable treatment with respect to the application of policies, procedures, and regulations which he/she has been unable to resolve with his/her immediate supervisor.
+A complaint is defined as an employee’s expression of alleged unfair or inequitable treatment with respect to the application of policies, procedures, and regulations which they have been unable to resolve with their immediate supervisor.
 For the purpose of this complaint procedure, an employee is defined as both exempt and non-exempt staff.

 The following issues or concerns will not be addressed through the complaint process, as these issues have a defined mechanism to address an employee’s concerns.
 Those not included are: job classification, pay, workers’ compensation matters, terminations during the probationary period, terminations accomplished in accordance with the Reduction in Force (RIF) policy, court-ordered terminations, terminations for inadequate work performance or gross misconduct, and complaints alleging discrimination (including claims of racial and/or sexual harassment) in work assignments, employment opportunities, or conditions of work.